rivertale/hand2/README.md

    <details>
    <summary>(What hand2 actually does)</summary>

+   1. Finds repositories prefixed by `hw1` in Compiler-s24.

-   1. Retrieves students' last pushed commit before `2024-03-24 23:59:59`.
+   2. Retrieves their last pushed commit before `2024-03-24 23:59:59`.

-   2. Finds the sheet `hw1` in the spreadsheet.

    3. Clones the `hw-feedback` repository and the `solution` branch in `tmpl-hw1`.

-   4. Finds repositories prefixed by `hw1` in Compiler-s24, and clones their last pushed commits before the cutoff.
+   4. Clones the repositories based on their last pushed commits.

-   5. Replaces the directories `./docker` and `./test` in students' repositories with those from `tmpl-hw1`.
+   5. Replaces the directories `./docker` and `./test` in the repositories with those from `tmpl-hw1`.

    6. Iterates through students' repositories and executes the [grade command](#grade_command).
 Multiple [grading threads](#grade_thread) are launched, each thread grades one student's repository simultaneously.

+   7. Finds the `hw1` sheet in the spreadsheet.

-   7. Iterates through the sheet, performs the following actions for each student:
+   8. Iterates through the sheet, performs the following actions for each student:

        1. If the repository doesn't exist, output a score of 0 and skip the remaining actions.